AlexKuhnle/ShapeWorld/README.md

 ShapeWorld is a framework for specifying visual or multimodal datasets -- more precisely, *data generators*.
 It is based on the concept of *microworlds*, i.e. small and self-contained artificial scenarios consisting of colored shapes.

 The main motivation behind ShapeWorld is to provide a new testbed and methodology for multimodal deep learning models.
 It differs from standard evaluation datasets in two ways: Firstly, data is randomly sampled during training/evaluation according to constraints specified by the experimenter.
 Secondly, its focus of evaluation is on linguistic understanding capabilities of the type investigated by formal semantics.
-In this context, the ShapeWorld tasks can be thought of as unit-testing multimodal systems for specific linguistic generalization abilities -- similar to, for instance, the [bAbI tasks](https://research.fb.com/projects/babi/) of [Weston et al. (2015)](https://arxiv.org/abs/1502.05698) for text-only understanding.
+In this context, the ShapeWorld tasks can be thought of as unit-testing multimodal models for specific linguistic generalization abilities -- similar to, for instance, the [bAbI tasks](https://research.fb.com/projects/babi/) of [Weston et al. (2015)](https://arxiv.org/abs/1502.05698) for text-only understanding.

 ![ShapeWorld](https://www.cl.cam.ac.uk/~aok25/files/shapeworld.png)